How Samsung SSDs Fail

 Image through the decryption path

-With the original controller operational, PC-3000 SSD issues Samsung VSCs to read data sector-by-sector.
-The controller decrypts each read request in hardware, producing plaintext output.
-For drives with degraded NAND, we use hardware read-retry parameters that shift voltage thresholds to compensate for cell charge drift.
+With the original controller operational, the drive is imaged sector-by-sector.
+The Samsung controller decrypts each read request in hardware, producing plaintext output.
+For supported older SATA models with degraded NAND, PC-3000 SSD can use hardware read-retry parameters that shift voltage thresholds to compensate for cell charge drift.

 - 04